gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 you can see one problem which is that because of the rotation someone we see past the edge of the texture.
 As its set to `CLAMP_TO_EDGE` the edge just gets repeated.

-We could fix that by discarding any pixels outside of the 0 to 1 range inside the shader
+We could fix that by discarding any pixels outside of the 0 to 1 range inside the shader.
+`discard` exits the shader immediately without writing a pixel.

     precision mediump float;